Skip to main content

 Lahoh

-Spongy flatbread similar to Ethiopian injera.
-Popular at Matam Al-Saeed on Taiz Street in Sana'a.
+A spongy flatbread close to Ethiopian injera.
+Matam Al-Saeed on Taiz Street in Sana'a is the place people go for it.

 Smoked Meat and Rice